Ever wonder where all that money taken out of your paycheck goes? You might be surprised to find out where some of your tax dollars are going.

 Oh, and members of fraternities and sororities tend to sleep in later, too.

-Your tax dollars helped NASA examine how the world’s religions might react when we make contact with extraterrestrial lifeforms.
-The Center of Theological Inquiry used a $1.1 million grant from the NASA Astrobiology Institute in 2016 to study potential reactions by religious leaders and populations to the hypothetical future discovery of life beyond Earth — and how it could influence their beliefs about the origins and meaning of life.
+Your tax dollars helped NASA examine how the world’s religions might react if humans make contact with extraterrestrial lifeforms.
+The Center of Theological Inquiry used a $1.1 million grant from the NASA Astrobiology Institute in 2016 to study potential reactions by religious leaders and populations to the hypothetical future discovery of life beyond Earth and how it could influence their beliefs about the origins and meaning of life.

 NASA Research on the Affect of Global Warming on Wine